 Custodial Credit Risk - Deposits - Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned.
 The District requires that financial institutions be evaluated and only those with an acceptable risk level are used for the District's deposits for custodial credit risk.
-At year-end, the District's deposit balance of \$1,789,000 included \$1,539,000 that was exposed to custodial credit risk because it was uninsured and uncollateralized.
+At year-end, the District's deposit balance of \$3,750,000 included \$3,500,000 that was exposed to custodial credit risk because it was uninsured and uncollateralized.

 Custodial Credit Risk - Investments - Custodial credit risk of investments is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The District does not have an investment policy for custodial credit risk.
+The MILAF pool is rated at AAAm according to Standard and Poor's.